Warning: Returns are NOT accepted for these products. Warranty provided if system design is approved by an engineer.

 Fortin said he has had about 155,000 hits on his YouTube videos featuring the Z-Kart, along with more than 4,000 emails from people inquiring about how to build an electric go kart themselves.
 He also has been contacted by San Clemente-based chassis maker Swift Engineering to possibly help take the Z-Kart to the next level with higher performance go kart electric motors.
 MSD

-Go Karts: 7 Advantages of Electric Go Karts Over Gas
+Go Karts: 7 Advantages of Electric Go Karts Over Gas By: D Swain

 Filed Under: Go Kart -